 Most types of mold prefer temperatures above 70 degrees Fahrenheit.

 Will heat kill mold?

 Does freezing temperatures kill mold?

 One of the biggest myths is that temperatures below freezing kill mold.
 It will stop the growth, but the mold will return once the temperature returns to normal.

 Mold remediation can cost in excess of $25 per square foot while mold prevention costs just pennies per square foot.
 The largest mold remediation companies in the country provide no assurance the mold won’t grow back – MicroShield 360’s Mold Prevention Program can prevent the mold from coming back!
-MicroShield 360 is proven effective at preventing growth of fungi, algae, mold, yeast and spores.
+MicroShield 360 prevents the growth of fungi, algae, mold, yeast and spores.